Skip to content

 The work of the Environment Council is prepared by a number of specialised working parties and by Coreper I.

-Work programme during the Cyprus presidency
+Work programme during the Irish presidency

 Press contacts